-We are an Internet portal company and a majority of our revenues are generated from our listing, marketing and e-commerce services.
+We are an Internet portal company and a majority of our revenues are generated from our marketing and listing services.
 As such, our results of operations are heavily dependent on the successful and continued development of China's Internet and online marketing sectors.
 The Internet has emerged as an increasingly attractive and cost-effective advertising channel in China, especially as the number of Internet users, disposable income of urban households and network infrastructure in China have increased.